eclipse-archived/codewind-docs/docs/_documentations/mdt-intellij-getting-started.md

 4. Click the template of your choice.
 Then, click **Next**.
 5. Enter the **Project name:** field to name your project and enter the **Project location:** field to choose where to put it.
 6. Click **Finish**.
 A window for your project appears.
 7. IntelliJ detects a `pom.xml` file and asks if you want to add the file as a Maven project.
-In the **Non-managed pom.xml file found:** window, click **Add as Maven Project** to access your project source files.
+In the **Non-managed pom.xml file found:** window, click **Add as Maven Project** to access your project source files and create the correct project structure.
-   - The project doesn't work if you disable the notification.
+   - The **Non-managed pom.xml file found:** window might disappear after some time.
+To open it again, go to the IntelliJ project view and click the `pom.xml` file.
+From the context menu, click **Add as Maven Project** to create the correct project structure.
 8. To access the Codewind view, click the **Codewind** tab.
 From the Codewind view, right-click your project to open an application, start a build, and more.

 ## Creating more projects from templates